lips-hci/ae400-realsense-sdk/README.md

 ```

 ## Patch your RealSense™ SDK to support AE400
-LIPS provides a helper shell script to upgrade a clean RealSense SDK git repository automatically to support LIPSedge AE400 stereo camera.
+LIPS provides a helper shell script to upgrade a clean RealSense SDK release automatically to support LIPSedge AE400 3D camera.

-* Follow below steps to patch your local RealSense SDK git repository, assume your version is 2.29.0.
+* Follow below steps to patch your local RealSense SDK git repository, assume you want to use release [v2.29.0](https://github.com/IntelRealSense/librealsense/releases/tag/v2.29.0).
 ```
 $ git clone https://github.com/IntelRealSense/librealsense.git ~/rs2
 $ cd ~/rs2
 $ git checkout -b rs2.29.0 v2.29.0
 ```

-Assume you have cloned [AE400 SDK](https://github.com/lips-hci/ae400-realsense-sdk), switch to it and run the script.
+Clone [AE400 SDK](https://github.com/lips-hci/ae400-realsense-sdk) to your host, switch to it and run the script.
 You have to input path of your RealSense source directory as input argument.
 ```
 $ cd ae400-realsense-sdk